01-edu/public/subjects/DPxAI/colorful-arms/README.md

 }
 ```

-Also replace the styles tto your HTML ``button` element with this block:
+Also replace the ``button` element styles with this block:

 ```css
 button {